fairwayfinder/crypto-mean-variance-frontier/README.md

 **R-code**
  * look into r code working directory (inside docker)
- * test if all packages are imported correctly

 **Jupyter notebook**
 * Look at ways to make it interactive and nice to use.